There are three main methods you can use to determine if your dog is a purebred Lab. These are a visual assessment, a DNA test, and pedigree papers.

 Here is what I suggest you do:

-If your heart is set on a purebred dog then before you purchase your puppy make sure the paperwork is in order.
+If your heart is set on a purebred dog, before you purchase your puppy make sure the paperwork is in order.
 This greatly reduces the chances of your dog being cross bred.

 Ask to see the registration documents!
 Do not accept any excuses, your breeder must have registered the litter in order for you to be able to register your puppy.